 Aaron Sorkin Teaches Screenwriting

-Sorkin wasn’t just lecturing about the craft of screenwriting.
-He was teaching it to writers and critiquing them on their work right in front of you.
+Aaron Sorkin Teaches Screenwriting is a solid course for anyone who wants to write a script.
+What I find most helpful in this course is the group setting.
+Sorkin isn’t just lecturing about the craft of screenwriting.
+He’s teaching it to writers and critiquing them on their work right in front of you.
+It’s the closest thing you will get to a live screenwriting workshop.

 - Story Ideas